zanreal-labs/legal/en/dmca.md

 - Your physical or electronic signature.
 - An identification of the material that has been removed or to which access has been disabled, along with the location at which the material appeared before it was removed or access was disabled.
-- Adequate information by which ZANREAL Labs can contact you (including, your name, mailing address, telephone number, and e-mail address).
+- Adequate information by which ZANREAL Labs can contact you (including, your name, mailing address, telephone number, and email address).
 - A statement by you, under penalty of perjury that you have a good faith belief that the material identified above was removed or disabled as a result of a mistake or misidentification of the material to be removed or disabled.
 - A statement by you that you will consent to the jurisdiction of the Federal District Court for the judicial district that your address is located (or if you reside outside the USA, for any judicial district in which the website may be found) and that you will accept service of process from the person (or that person's agent) who provided ZANREAL Labs with the Notice of Infringement at issue.